YXLZJ/The-Little-Fuzzer/README.md

 ```

 ## New Feature
-* compress graph when dealing with grammar
+* Compress graph when establishing grammatical rules.
-* Backforward updating shortest path(from terminal to non-terminal and expression, the worst time complexity is O(N^2))
+* Bottom-up update of shortest path before Fuzzing(from terminal to non-terminal and expression(rules), the worst time complexity is O(N^2))